Antisemitism in Europe: Contemporary

-Islamic terrorists have been involved in some violent attacks on Jews.
-In 2012 in Toulouse, armed terrorist Mohammed Merah, the child of Muslim parents from Algeria, murdered four Jews.
-Merah had previously targeted French army soldiers.
-A brother of the shooter, Abdelghani Merah, said he and his siblings had been brought up on antisemitic views espoused by their parents.
+According to a 2024 report by the European Union Agency for Fundamental Rights, in the year after the October 7 attacks, there was a 400% increase in antisemitic activities across Europe.
+96% of the European Jews it surveyed said they had encountered antisemitism in their everyday lives.
 In September 2024, Katharina von Schnurbein, the European Commission's coordinator on combating antisemitism and fostering Jewish life in Europe, stated at a United Nations workshop that the current rise of antisemitic events "reminds us of the darkest days of Europe".